KBerUX/OODPy/README.md

-# OODPy
+# Learning Stuff
-Object Oriented Python Lesson
+All things learned.